neomundi-io/.github/profile/README.md

 # Law-E — Runtime AI Risk & Stability Monitoring

-The tools you already use can see your AI.
+Most tools observe AI.
-They observe it.

 They log it.
+They analyze it.
 They route it.

-None of them govern it.
+But they don’t control it.

 Portkey transports.
-LangSmith analyses.
+LangSmith analyzes.
 Helicone logs.

-They all intervene before or after.
+All act before or after.

 Never during.

-Neomundi is the first to sit inside the flow — between your application and the AI — and decide before the response is released.
+Neomundi acts during execution.

+Inside the flow.
+Before the response is released.

+Where control is still possible.

 Not monitoring.
 Not logging.

 A real-time decision layer.

-proxy + streaming + risk scoring + decision
+Streaming proxy + risk scoring + decision
+In a single API call.

-You change nothing in your infrastructure.
+You don’t change your infrastructure.

-You take back control.
+You stop observing AI.

+You control it.

 ---

 ## Live Sandbox